 Are bats blind and do they really get stuck in our hair?
 What’s the most venomous snake in Europe, the one that never attacks first?
 Why is the magpie believed to be among the most intelligent of birds?
 Can we use sea sponges for bathing?
 Do orchids exist only in flower shops, or can these beauties grow in the wild?

-If you want to know the answers to these questions, we invite you to join our online educational campaign named “I am with you, too”.
+If you want to know the answers to these questions, we invite you to join our online educational campaign named “I am also with you”.
 As part of the campaign, this year we have introduced 62 urban species on the www.biodiverzitet.me website.
 These species are our neighbours and live in our midst, adapting to new living conditions such as excessive construction, increase in harmful exhaust gases, and river and sea pollution.
 Despite these difficult conditions, they are an essential element in the preservation of biodiversity in our towns and cities, which is why, this autumn, we have decided to dedicate our traditional eco-campaign to them.

 A quiz and a colouring book for the youngest